 1. Connection Leaks

-Problem: Not closing response bodies leads to connection exhaustion.
+The problem: Not closing response bodies leads to connection exhaustion.
+I've seen this take down production systems within hours of deployment.

 Response response = client.newCall(request).execute();